daveograham/Animina/README.md

 CHANGE LOG:

 New in v0.95 - Fixed a bug where saving a selection to disc would change the current Maya scenefile name.
-Loading also now clears the current selections in the GUI.
+Loading also now replaces the current selections in the animina window.

 New in v0.94 - A help dialog!
 The UI has been rearranged a little to include a help button which explains the useage of the save/load/create buttons